OCA/dms/dms/README.rst

 This module is only the basis for an entire ecosystem of apps that extend and seamlessly integrate with the document management system.

+This module adds portal functionality for directories and files for allowed users, both portal or internal users.
+You can get as well a tokenized link from a directory or a file for sharing it with any anonymous user.

 **Table of contents**

 .. contents::